You Spoke, We Took Action: Insurance Loss Process Changes

 Shorter Wait Times

-The turnaround time for us to return your check has been reduced from 14 days to 3 days, cutting the amount of time you have to wait to receive your funds needed to repair your home.
+The turnaround time for us to return your check has been reduced which cuts the amount of time you have to wait to receive your funds needed to repair your home.

 Fewer People Involved In The Process